 2. Get the authconfig resource that was created for your policy and make sure that it shows ACCEPTED.

-kubectl get authconfig -n gloo-mesh-addons -o yaml
+kubectl get authconfig -n gloo-mesh -o yaml

 If you see a REJECTED error similar to invalid character 'k' looking for beginning of object key string, try copying the $CERT_KEYS value manually again.